laravel-enso/documentation/docs/packages/vue-datatable.md

     using the table search functionality
     - `sortable`, optional, marks this column as sortable.
 If not sortable, the controls to sort are not available for sorting
+    - `nullsLast`, optional, makes the sorting on this column sort all null values last
     - `translation`, optional, marks this column's values as translatable.
     The `i18n` parameter translation function should be given to the VueJS table component in order for this to work
     - `boolean`, optional, marks this column as boolean, which means it will be rendered as such